paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-095-presidential-election-campaign-fund.md

 (1) the qualified campaign expenses (shown in such detail as the Commission determines necessary) incurred by the candidates of each political party and their authorized committees;

-(2) the amounts certified by it under section 9005 for payment to the eligible candidates of each political party;
+(2) the amounts certified by it under section 9005 for payment to the eligible candidates of each political party; and

-(3) the amount of payments, if any, required from such candidates under section 9007, and the reasons for each payment required; and
+(3) the amount of payments, if any, required from such candidates under section 9007, and the reasons for each payment required.

-(4) the expenses incurred by the national committee of a major party or minor party with respect to a presidential nominating convention;

-(5) the amounts certified by it under section 9008(g) for payment to each such committee; and

-(6) the amount of payments, if any, required from such committees under section 9008(h), and the reasons for each such payment.
 Each report submitted pursuant to this section shall be printed as a Senate document.

 **(b) Regulations, etc.** The Commission is authorized to prescribe such rules and regulations in accordance with the provisions of subsection (c), to conduct such examinations and audits (in addition to the examinations and audits required by section 9007(a)), to conduct such investigations, and to require the keeping and submission of such books, records, and information, as it deems necessary to carry out the functions and duties imposed on it by this chapter.